WebAssembly/tool-conventions/Linking.md

 The current set of valid flag for segments are:
 - `1 / WASM_SEGMENT_FLAG_STRINGS` - Signals that the segment contains only null terminated strings allowing the linker to perform merging.
 - `2 / WASM_SEGMENT_FLAG_TLS` - The segment contains thread-local data.
 This means that a unique copy of this segment will be created for each thread.
+- `4 / WASM_SEG_FLAG_RETAIN` - If the object file is included in the final link, the segment should be retained in the final output regardless of whether it is used by the program.

 For `WASM_INIT_FUNCS` the following fields are present in the
 subsection: